 Plots

-We can also draw a “warming stripes” graph with the downloaded data from a weather station.
+You can also draw a “warming stripes” graph with the downloaded data from a weather station.
 These functions return ggplot2 plots:

-# Plot a climate stripes graph for a period of years for a station
+# Plot a climate stripes graph for a period of years for a station.

 library(ggplot2)